MohamedElashri/tree/README.md

 - If the command is not found, ensure that `$HOME/.local/bin` is in your `PATH`.
 - If you encounter permission issues, check the directory permissions you are attempting to list.
 ```

-### Key Points:
-- **Installation**: Steps guide you through creating a `bin` directory, downloading the script, and setting up the environment.
-- **Usage**: Provides examples of how to use the script from any location.
-- **Customization**: Encourages modifying the script for specific needs.